Silversea’s New Itineraries for 2025 and 2026 Introduce Dozens of Intriguing New Ports

 Ireland’s Dingle Peninsula in County Kerry is full of Irish history./Shutterstock

-The European continent is a magnet for seasoned travelers and for cruise ships. passengers, These 10 new-to-Silversea ports include stops in Northern Europe, remote villages of the British Isles, scenic sailing through Greece as well as charming, less-touristed Italian treasures.
+The European continent is a magnet for seasoned travelers and for passengers on summer cruises.
+These 10 new ports for Silversea include stops in Northern Europe, remote villages of the British Isles, scenic sailing through Greece as well as charming, less-touristed Italian treasures.

 Arnarfjordur, Iceland